 FedEx’s capital expenditure

-FedEx Express’s overall aircraft fleet has diminished from 650 in 2014 to 643 in 2016.
-The company is expecting the delivery of 12 Boeing (BA) 767F in fiscal 2017.
-However, there are 16 Boeing MD10 and MD11s that are set for lease expiry or to be retired during the same period.
-This would further decrease the number of aircraft in FDX’s fleet to 639.
-From 2018 onward, FDX will have incremental aircraft in its fleet each year until 2021, when 14 aircraft are set to retire or lease expire.
+The company’s overall aircraft fleet has been reduced from 650 in 2014 to 643 in 2016.
+The company is expecting delivery of 12 Boeing (BA) 767Fs in fiscal 2017.
+However, there are 16 Boeing MD10s and MD11s set for lease expiry or retirement that year. which will reduce FDX’s fleet further, to 639.

 Peer group capital spending

-FedEx spends roughly 8% of its revenues on capital asset acquisition.
-Its close rival, United Parcel Service (UPS) spends only 4.3% of revenues, mainly due to the relatively young aircraft in the company’s fleet.
-Below is a breakdown of the capital spending as a percentage of revenue by FDX’s peers in 2015:
+FedEx has to spend roughly 8% of its revenues on capital asset acquisitions.
+However, its close rival, UPS (UPS), spent only 4.3% of its revenues.
+This is mainly due to the younger aircraft in the company’s fleet.
+To compare, the capital spending as a percentage of revenue by FDX’s peers in 2015 was as follows:

 - XPO Logistics (XPO): 3.2%

 Investors seeking indirect investment in the transportation sector could consider the First Trust Industrials-Producer Durables AlphaDEX ETF (FXR).
 Railroads and airlines make up ~4.7% and 7.9%, respectively, of its holdings.
 In the next part of this series, we’ll review Wall Street analysts’ recommendations for FedEx.